cap-java/sdm/README.md

    ```
    > **Note**
    >
    > Once the maxCount is configured, it is recommended not to alter it.
+If the maxCount is altered, the previously uploaded documents will still be visible.

 ## Known Restrictions